On Stability and Isoperimetry of Constant Mean Curvature Spheres of $\mathbb H^n\times\mathbb R$ and $\mathbb S^n\times\mathbb R.$: Introduction

 \section{Introduction}

-The isoperimetric problem is unarguably one of the most classical subjects in differential geometry.
-In its more general setting, it can be stated as follows: given an $(n+1)$-dimensional Riemannian manifold $\mathbb M^{n+1}$ and a positive real number $\mathcal V,$ find a compact set $\Omega$ in $\mathbb M^{n+1}$ of volume $\mathcal V$ whose boundary $\partial\Omega$ has least area.
-By \emph{volume} and \emph{area} we mean the $(n+1)$-dimensional and $n$-dimensional Riemannian measures, respectively.
-Such a compact set $\Omega$ and its boundary $\partial\Omega$ are then called an \emph{isoperimetric region} and an \emph{isoperimetric hypersurface}, respectively.

-The fundamental results of Almgren~\cite{almgren} ensure the existence of isoperimetric regions of any prescribed volume $\mathcal V<{\rm vol}\,\mathbb M\le+\infty$ for a wide range of Riemannian manifolds $\mathbb M,$ including all the compact and all the homogeneous ones.
-In addition, any connected component of the boundary of an isoperimetric region has constant mean curvature at all of its regular points.
-Consequently, present investigations on the isoperimetric problem are mainly focused on regularity and uniqueness of isoperimetric regions (see \cite{ros} and the references therein for a detailed account on the isoperimetric problem).

-Compact hypersurfaces of constant mean curvature (CMC, for short) in Riemannian manifolds are known to be critical points of the area functional $\mathcal A$ for volume-preserving variations.
-The CMC hypersurface is called \emph{stable} if it minimizes $\mathcal A$ up to second order for such variations.
+Compact hypersurfaces of constant mean curvature (CMC) in Riemannian manifolds are known to be critical points of the area functional $\mathcal A$ for volume-preserving variations.
+A CMC hypersurface is then called \emph{stable} if it minimizes $\mathcal A$ up to second order for any such variation.
+In simply connected space forms, as established in~\cite{barbosaetal}, geodesic spheres are the only compact stable hypersurfaces.

-In particular, any regular compact isoperimetric hypersurface is necessarily stable.
-On the other hand, there exist stable CMC hypersurfaces in certain Riemannian manifolds which are not isoperimetric (see, e.g., \cite{docarmoetal, souam}).
+Souam~\cite{souam} considered the rotational CMC spheres of $\h^2\times\R$, previously obtained by Hsiang and Hsiang~\cite{hsiang}, proving that they are all stable, and that those with (nonnormalized) constant mean curvature $H\ge\sqrt2$ are unique with respect to this property.
+He considered the rotational CMC spheres of $\s^2\times\R$ as well, constructed by Pedrosa in~\cite{pedrosa}, and showed that such a sphere is stable if and only if its mean curvature is greater than, or equal to, a constant which is approximately $0.36$.
+Furthermore, any compact stable CMC (non-minimal) surface of $\s^2\times\R$ is necessarily a rotational sphere.

+Stability is a concept closed related to isoperimetry.
+Recall that an embedded compact hypersurface $\Sigma$ of a Riemannian manifold $\mathbb M^{n+1}$ is called \emph{isoperimetric} if the compact region $\Omega\subset\mathbb M^{n+1}$ having $\Sigma$ as boundary is the solution to the isoperimetric problem for prescribed volume $\mathcal V:={\rm Vol}(\Omega).$ In this case, we call $\Omega$ an \emph{isoperimetric region}.
+This means that, among all regions of $\mathbb M^{n+1}$ of volume $\mathcal V,$ $\Omega$ is the one whose boundary has least area, where by \emph{volume} and \emph{area} we mean the $(n+1)$-dimensional and $n$-dimensional Riemannian measures, respectively.
+A standard result, then, establishes that any $C^2$-smooth isoperimetric hypersurface is necessarily CMC and stable.
+However, there exist stable embedded CMC hypersurfaces which are not isoperimetric, such as the geodesic spheres of large radius in the real projective space (cf.~\cite[Appendix]{barbosaetal}).